maleha-b-mahfuj/Dynamic-Image-Analysis-using-Deep-Learning/README.md

 Contributions to improve the models or extend the project's capabilities are welcome.
 Please submit a pull request or open an issue for discussion.

 ## Contact
-- Name: Md Ishraq Tanzim
+- Name: Maleha Mahfuj
-- Email: mdishraqtanzim@cmail.carleton.ca
+- Email: malehamahfuj@cmail.carleton.ca